-Applicants must be aware of all permitting requirements prior to the submission of the preproposal or final application.
-If the project requires permits, applicants are advised to include necessary tasks and an appropriate budget for obtaining the permits.
+Applicants must be aware of all permitting their project may require prior to submitting a preproposal or final application.
+If the project requires permits, applicants are advised to include necessary tasks and an appropriate budget and timeline for obtaining the permits.
 If permits and/or environmental clearances have been acquired, copies of the documents should be submitted with the pre-proposal and final application.